patmorin/patmorin.github.io/problems/gridobstacle.md

 Can we extend this to partial 2-trees?
 Paz and Saeed claim to have a proof of the following:

 <div class="theorem">
-   Every outerplanar graph has a non-blocking grid-obstacle representation.
+   Every outerplanar graph has a non-blocking grid obstacle representation.
 </div>